FM Dojo — User Guide

 Go to Account Settings → FMDojo Plugin and click Generate key.
 Your license key is a unique code tied to your FMDojo account.
 Keep it private — anyone with the key can register a machine against your seat limit.

 Individual plans support 2 machines (for example, a MacBook Pro and a Mac Studio).
-Team plans use your group's seat count.
+Team plans use the team's seat count.
 Clicking Regenerate immediately revokes the old key and issues a new one — any machines registered with the old key will need to re-register.

 Registering the plugin